thkim1011/fast-make/README.md

 # Fast Make

 ## Quick Note
 As of right now, fastmake will look for files in the src directory so you can't run things like `fastmake src/*.cpp -o program`.
+This is possible though if you set your source directory to the current directory, so `fastmake src/*.cpp -s . -o program`.
+I'll see what I'll do about this issue in the next release.
+However, most people are probably going to write a bash script containing the fastmake command, so it's best to simply list out all the source files.

 ## Intro
 GNU Make is pretty nice, but writing makefile is a pain, so use Fast Make to generate a Makefile with one command.